 - Forgery, alteration, or misuse of any College document, record, or instrument of identification;

 - Furnishing false information to any College official, faculty member or office; or

 - Disrupting or tampering with the election of any College recognized student organization.

 - Acts of academic dishonesty, including but not limited to the following:

 - Use of any unauthorized assistance in taking quizzes, tests, or examinations;

-- The acquisition, without permission, of tests or other academic material belonging to a member of the college faculty or staff.
+- The acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff; or

 - Plagiarism, which is defined as the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.
 Taking credit for work done by another person or doing work for which another person will receive credit.
 Copying or purchasing other’s work or arranging for others to do work under a false name.